sfhemstreet/chore-api/README.md

 - Node/Express/Express-Session/Bcrypt/Knex/PostgreSQL

 To Run :
-- clone/download this repo && chore-app frontend
+- Requires npm (6.10.2) and node (10.16.0)
-- "npm install"
+- clone/download this repo, the chore-app repo, and the chore-email repo
-- "npm start" ^ for both folders
+- "npm install" for each of the repo's above to get the dependencies required

-Currently Working On :
+- "npm run-script dev" for each to run locally

-- backend (async loops & clean-up)
+See it online at https://chore-app-frontend.herokuapp.com